-- 918,206 shares issuable upon the automatic conversion of a convertible promissory note in the principal amount of \$10.0 million held by Intrexon, including accrued but unpaid interest, based on interest accruing through November 30, 2014; - 90,909 shares issuable upon the automatic conversion of an outstanding convertible promissory note in the principal amount of \$1.0 million held by one of our existing stockholders; - the net (or cashless) exercise of warrants outstanding as of November 14, 2014, to acquire an estimated 46,324 shares of common stock; - the exercise of warrants outstanding as of November 14, 2014, to acquire 5,839 shares of common stock at an exercise price of \$0.01 per share or the surrender of warrants outstanding as of November 14, 2014 to acquire 5,839 shares of common stock and the corresponding issuance of 5,839 shares of common stock to Purpose Co., Ltd. to satisfy certain obligations of the holders of such warrants described elsewhere in this prospectus (see "Description of Capital Stock - Warrants"); - the issuance of 599,928 shares of common stock in payment of accrued dividends as of November 30, 2014 on outstanding shares of convertible preferred stock; - the automatic conversion of all outstanding shares of our convertible preferred stock into common stock; - the amendment and restatement of our certificate of incorporation and bylaws; and - no exercise by the underwriters of their over-allotment option.
+- 721,448 shares issuable upon the automatic conversion of a convertible promissory note in the principal amount of \$10.0 million held by Intrexon, assuming an initial public offering price of \$14.00, which is the midpoint of the initial public offering price range reflected on the cover of this prospectus and including accrued but unpaid interest, based on interest accruing through November 30, 2014; - 71,428 shares issuable upon the automatic conversion of an outstanding convertible promissory note in the principal amount of \$1.0 million held by one of our existing stockholders, assuming an initial public offering price of \$14.00, which is the midpoint of the initial public offering price range reflected on the cover of this prospectus; - the net (or cashless) exercise of warrants outstanding as of November 14, 2014, to acquire an estimated 48,050 shares of common stock, assuming an initial public offering price of \$14.00, which is the midpoint of the initial public offering price range reflected on the cover of this prospectus; - the exercise of warrants outstanding as of November 14, 2014, to acquire 11,071 shares of common stock at an exercise price of \$0.01 per share or the surrender of warrants outstanding as of November 14, 2014 to acquire 11,071 shares of common stock and the corresponding issuance of 11,071 shares of common stock to Purpose Co., Ltd. to satisfy certain obligations of the holders of such warrants described elsewhere in this prospectus (see "Description of Capital Stock Warrants"); - the issuance of an estimated 471,364 shares of common stock in payment of accrued dividends as of November 30, 2014 on outstanding shares of convertible preferred stock, assuming an initial public offering price of \$14.00, which is the midpoint of the initial public offering price range reflected on the cover of this prospectus; - the automatic conversion of all outstanding shares of our convertible preferred stock into common stock; - · the amendment and restatement of our certificate of incorporation and bylaws; and - no exercise by the underwriters of their over-allotment option.